ma1gus/Console_casual_game_Strikes_and_Spells/README.md

-# Console casual game Strikes and Spells (Example for my resume)
+# Console casual game Strikes and Spells (Example from course of study)
 # The course of learning the basics C#

 # The basics